ljinlabs/all_school/README.md

 - search pre-created course aggregates by semesters
 - add courses if none exists
 - decide to make the course aggre public or private

+- Unless the user archives the aggre, the aggregated course will disappear if not current.
+Why? just cuz.

+## Contributing

+- Feature suggestion
+- Django Dev
+- Database Eng
+- Front-end peeps.
+Hmu